-Abstract- Today's major goals in sensor network research are to ex of wireless sensor networks (WSNs) and reduce power consumption.
-IoT-based WSN are wide range of applications, including military, healthcare, and industrial monitoring.
-WSN nodes ted battery capacities, making energy efficiency an important consideration for clustering ar outing s transferred from the source SNs to the destination SNs.
-These are likely to be comre manner and in less time.
-Energy-efficient data transmission is a significant challenge for SNs co pled w IoT.
-This research provides an optimal clustering and routing paradigm for increasing fetime, reducing energy usage, and ensuring reliable vork data transfer.
-Cluster creation is carried out using rusted Energy-Efficient Fuzzy Logic-Based Clustering (TEEFLC) Algorithm, which takes into account node ustworthiness, residual energy, and network density.
-The Improved Fossa Optimization Algorithm (FOA) is used to choose the ideal Cluster Head (CH), maintaining the number of CH replacements.
-To provide efficient data balanced energy distribution and re acing transmission, a Federated Deep Q N) based routing strategy is used, which optimizes next-hop acy and line quality.
-Simulation findings show that the proposed method selection based on energy efficient routing protocols in terms of energy efficiency, packet delivery ratio, and outperforms standard clustering a network longevity, indiviable solution for WSN-IoT applications.
+Abstract - Today's major goals in sensor network research are to extend the life of wireless sensor networks (WSNs) and reduce power consumption.
+IoT-based WSN are widely used in a range of applications, including military, healthcare, and industrial monitoring.
+WSN nodes often have limited battery capacities, making energy efficiency an important consideration for clustering and routing.
+Data is transferred from the source SNs to the destination SNs.
+These are likely to be completed in a secure manner and in less time.
+Energy-efficient data transmission is a significant challenge for WSNs coupled with IoT.
+This research provides an optimal clustering and routing paradigm for increasing network lifetime, reducing energy usage, and ensuring reliable data transfer.
+Cluster creation is carried out using a Trusted Energy-Efficient Fuzzy Logic-Based Clustering (TEEFLC) Algorithm, which takes into account node trustworthiness, residual energy, and network density.
+The Improved Fossa Optimization Algorithm (FOA) is used to choose the ideal Cluster Head (CH), maintaining balanced energy distribution and reducing the number of CH replacements.
+To provide efficient data transmission, a Federated Deep Q-Network (FDQN) based routing strategy is used, which optimizes next-hop selection based on energy efficiency and link quality.
+Simulation findings show that the proposed method outperforms standard clustering and routing protocols in terms of energy efficiency, packet delivery ratio, and network longevity, indicating that it is a viable solution for WSN-IoT applications.